 Mad River is a great place to work in the summer.
-Whether you join the crew as a guide, a river cook, a bus driver, a shuttle driver or one of our office staff we look forward to seeing you here.
+Whether you join the crew as a front desk agent, sales agent, shuttle driver, bus driver, river cook, or guide we look forward to seeing you here.
 Friendships you make here will last a lifetime.

 Here at Mad River, we strive to set the bar both locally and nationally with regards to our training and safety standards.